EMERGENCY RESPONSE COMMAND

 The California State Guard has many units that provide emergency response capabilities in times of need.
-The role of the ERC is specifically to focus on security missions as well as man-made or natural disasters.
+The role of the ERC is specifically to focus on man-made or natural disasters.

 The ERC provides the state of California a dedicated military response force for events such as wildfire, flood, earthquake, and protection of critical infrastructure.